lokapal-xyz/education/content/howtodao/02-dao-administration/Legal-and-Compliance-Considerations/Legal-Expectations.md

 ### **Key Considerations for DAO Contracts**
 - **Signatories and Representation**: Who has the authority to enter into agreements on behalf of the DAO?
-- **Smart Contract vs. Legal Contract**: Some DAOs rely on smart contracts, but these may not always be legally binding under traditional law.
+- **Smart Contract vs. Legal Contract**: DAOs usually rely on smart contracts, but these may not always be legally binding under traditional law.
 Hybrid models integrating on-chain execution with off-chain legal documents can bridge this gap.
 - **Dispute Resolution**: Traditional contracts rely on courts, while DAOs may prefer arbitration or decentralized dispute resolution mechanisms (e.g., Kleros).
 - **Governing Law**: A contract with a DAO should specify which jurisdiction’s laws apply to avoid legal ambiguity.